moccalatte/little-ghost/docs/this_prd.md

 ## 6. Command & Workflow

 ### 6.1 🤖 Auto Reply
-- The wizard guides the admin to select a target scope via buttons: `🌐 All Groups`, `📡 All Channels`, or `🎯 Specific Targets` (entering chat IDs without the `-100` prefix, with a brief tutorial on how to get the ID).
+- The wizard guides the admin to select a target scope via buttons: `🌐 All Groups`, `📡 All Channels`, or `🎯 Specific Targets` (enter the chat ID without the `-100` prefix; a short tip explains how to retrieve it).
-- After that, the admin enters trigger keywords.
-A format like `need without nut` automatically adds an exclusion.
-The wizard also provides a button to add exclusions manually or skip it.
+- After providing trigger keywords (formats such as `need without nut` automatically register exclusions), the wizard asks two follow-up questions: should the keywords match whole words or substrings, and do you require ALL or ANY of them?
+The same questions are repeated for exclusions so the admin can define AND/OR logic clearly.
 - The final step is to write the reply message.
-The `⬅️ Back` button is always visible so the admin can return to the menu at any time.
+The `⬅️ Back` button is always present so the admin can return to the menu at any time.
-- The userbot attaches a `Telethon.events.NewMessage` handler per target, records each hit in `details.replied_count`, and saves the log to `logs/userbot/jobs/auto_reply/<process_id>.log`.
+- The userbot installs a `Telethon.events.NewMessage` handler per target, tracks each hit in `details.replied_count`, and writes logs to `logs/userbot/jobs/auto_reply/<process_id>.log`.

 ### 6.2 👀 Watcher
-- The Watcher menu now offers two actions: `➕ Create Watcher` to create a new rule and `📜 Watcher Logs` to display a summary of the 8 most recent watcher tasks (status, total hits, Google Sheets and system error notes).
+- The Watcher menu offers two actions: `➕ Create Watcher` to define a new rule and `📜 Watcher Logs` to recap the eight most recent runs (status, total matches, Google Sheets/system errors).
-- The watcher creation flow is similar to Auto Reply: select target scope, define keywords, and optionally add exclusions.
+- Its creation flow mirrors Auto Reply: select target scope, supply keywords, pick the match style (specific word vs substring), and decide whether ANY or ALL keywords/exclusions must be present.
-- The wizard then asks for the logging destination (`🗂 Local Log` or `📄 Google Sheets`) and a watcher label.
-If Sheets is selected, the admin enters the sheet ID/URL; the wizard also displays a short tutorial:
+- The wizard then asks for the logging destination (`🗂 Local Log` or `📄 Google Sheets`) and a label.
+When Sheets mode is chosen, it reminds the admin to enable the Google Sheets API, store JSON credentials in `credentials/service_account.json` (folder ignored by git), and share the sheet with the service account email.
-  1. Enable the Google Sheets API & create a Service Account.
-  2. Save the JSON credentials to `credentials/service_account.json` (an icon is provided in the project structure) — this folder is git-ignored, so it's safe to place local files there.
-  3. Share the sheet with the service account's email with editor access.
-- If the credential file name is different, the system automatically uses the only `.json` file in the `credentials/` folder or uses the `GOOGLE_SHEETS_CREDENTIAL_FILE` env var to point to a specific file.
+- If the credential filename differs, the backend picks the single `.json` in `credentials/` or respects `GOOGLE_SHEETS_CREDENTIAL_FILE`.
-- Configuration data (keywords, exclusions, destination) is stored in the `details` column; when Sheets mode is active, the backend adds `destination.resolved` metadata with the spreadsheet and worksheet title for easy auditing from the log menu.
+- Configuration (keywords, exclusions, destination) lives in the `details` column; Sheets mode augments it with `destination.resolved` metadata describing the spreadsheet and worksheet.
-- The userbot monitors new messages according to the rules and logs matches to `logs/userbot/jobs/watcher/<process_id>.log` complete with metadata (chat id, message content).
+- The userbot monitors new messages in line with the rule and logs matches to `logs/userbot/jobs/watcher/<process_id>.log` with metadata (chat id, snippet).
+When recording to Sheets, timestamps are exported in the Asia/Jakarta timezone.
-- For Google Sheets mode, the system ensures the header row (`sender_username`, `sender_telegram_id`, `message`, `group_name`, `timestamp_utc`, `process_id`, `label`, `chat_id`, `message_id`) is created automatically if the sheet is empty.
-Each hit writes this data; if a failure occurs (credentials, permissions, sheet not found, etc.), the job status changes to error and the `details.last_sheet_error` column stores the source message.
+- The recorder ensures the header row (`sender_username`, `sender_telegram_id`, `message`, `group_name`, `timestamp_utc`, `process_id`, `label`, `chat_id`, `message_id`) exists.
+Failures (missing credentials, permission errors, missing sheet, etc.) mark the job as error and persist the message in `details.last_sheet_error`.

 ### 6.3 📢 Broadcast
 - The broadcast conversation is divided into several guided steps: